Download the Latest Statutes which govern the FISM organisation and its member societies.

 4.7 The organization of the World Championship of Magic and the organization of Continental Championships of Magic, will be headed by a President of the Organizing Committee.
 The President of the Organizing Committee of the World Championship of Magic is responsible to the International President.
 The President of the Organizing Committee of a Continental Championship of Magic is responsible to the relevant Continental President.

-4.8 Temporary and standing Working Groups can be set up by the Presidium to deal with and advise about organizational issues and issues concerning magic in the broadest sense.
+4.8 Temporary and standing Working Groups can be set up by the Board of Directors to deal with and advise about organizational issues and issues concerning magic in the broadest sense.

 4.9 The Member Societies and consequently the Continental Divisions, endorse the Statutes and the ‘FISM Contest Rules and Procedures’ and undertake to observe the decisions of the FISM.
 Neither the FISM, nor one of its Continental Divisions has the right to interfere with the internal affairs of a Member Society.